 \subsection{Equivalence of robustification and regularization}

 A natural question is when do the procedures of regularization and robustification coincide.
-This problem was first studied in \cite{ghaoui} in the context of uncertain least squares problems and has been extended to more general settings in \cite{xu} and most comprehensively in \cite{RObook}.
+This problem was first studied in \cite{ghaoui} in the context of uncertain least squares problems and has been extended to more general settings in \cite{xu,xuChap} and most comprehensively in \cite{RObook}.
 In this subsection, we present settings in which robustification is equivalent to regularization.
 When such an equivalence holds, tools from robust optimization can be used to analyze properties of the regularization problem (\emph{c.f.} \cite{xu,xuChap}).

 We begin with a general result on robustification under induced seminorm uncertainty sets.

 \begin{theorem} If $g:\R^m\to\R$ is a seminorm which is not identically zero and $h:\R^n\to\R$ is a norm, then for any $\zz\in\R^m$ and $\bb\in\R^n$